kubernetes-sigs/kubespray/docs/vars.md

   alpha/experimental Kubernetes features. (defaults is `[]`)
 * *authorization_modes* - A list of [authorization mode](
 https://kubernetes.io/docs/admin/authorization/#using-flags-for-your-authorization-module)
   that the cluster should be configured for.
-Defaults to `[]` (i.e. no authorization).
+Defaults to `['RBAC', 'Node']` (RBAC and Node authorizers).
-  Note: `RBAC` is currently in experimental phase, and do not support either calico or vault.
-Upgrade from non-RBAC to RBAC is not tested.
+  Note: `RBAC` is enabled by default.
+Previously deployed clusters can be converted to RBAC mode.
+However, your apps which rely on Kubernetes API will require a service account and cluster role bindings.
+You can override this setting by setting authorization_modes to `[]`.

 Note, if cloud providers have any use of the ``10.233.0.0/16``, like instances' private addresses, make sure to pick another values for ``kube_service_addresses``